Zorlin/veda/README.md

 def test_goal_prompt_reload_applies_immediately():
     """After editing the goal prompt, the *very next* Aider run uses the new prompt."""

+@pytest.mark.control
+def test_config_file_corruption_recovery():
+    """If the config file is missing or corrupted, the harness should recover or recreate it."""

+@pytest.mark.control
+def test_ollama_or_aider_subprocess_loss_recovery():
+    """If the Ollama or Aider subprocess crashes or is killed, the harness should detect and restart it."""

+@pytest.mark.ui
+def test_ui_server_reconnects_to_harness():
+    """If the UI server is restarted, it should reconnect to the running harness and restore state."""

 @pytest.mark.ui
 def test_live_log_handles_malformed_control_codes():
     """Malformed or partial Aider control codes in output do not break the live log."""